Picking Colleges: The Importance of a Balanced College List

 We have crafted a 90-minute webinar to helps parents and students look beyond those name brand schools to create a balanced, well-thought-out list of colleges that fit academically, socially, and financially.

 Click to find the next presentation of our “College Research: Conducting an Effective Search with Online Tools” program.
-(If we don’t have one currently on the schedule, register for our mailing list to receive new programming updates.)

-This 90-minute premium webinar costs $24.
 Families have said:

 Run, don’t walk to get this boost of information that will save you hours of time and frustration.